Walter Lindrum

 Raised over £2 million for Charity

 Presenting the research project of a lifetime.
 The story of the greatest billiards player of all time.
-Covering his unique upbringing, illustrious career, and post-retirement charitable endeavours, this is a testament to a man who gave the sport and his country his very best.
+Covering his unique upbringing, illustrious career, and charitable endeavours post-retirement, this is a testament to a man who gave the sport and his country his very best.

 View Timeline